constraintAutomaton/rule-based-approach-for-source-selection-in-LTQP/content/abstract.md

 ## Abstract
 <!-- Context      -->
-Linked data published on the web can naturally be interpreted as one fragmented knowledge graph.
+Linked data published on the web can be interpreted as one fragmented knowledge graph.
 <!-- Need         -->
 The query of subgraph has been well studied in the context of single endpoints and of multiple enpoints in federated queries.
 However, in some contexts, it is not possible to know prior to the query execution the location of those subgraphs.
-Those subgraphs can also be linked following logical expressions, for instance, data published after the first of September is located at this URI.
+Those subgraphs can be linked following logical expressions, for instance, data published after the first of September is located at this URI.
 <!-- Task         -->
 We propose to use the concept of structural assumption for publication